Software Engineering: A Modern Approach

 , remain unaware of their observers.
 They publish events to announce changes in their state by callingnotifyObservers

 .
-This decoupling allows for flexible reuse of subjects in different scenarios and facilitates the implementation of various types of observers for the same subject.Reusability of the notification mechanism: The Observer pattern provides a reusable notification mechanism for different subject-observer pairs.
+This decoupling allows for flexible reuse of subjects in different scenarios and enables the implementation of various types of observers for the same subject.Reusability of the notification mechanism: The Observer pattern provides a reusable notification mechanism for different subject-observer pairs.
 For example, the

 Subject